What is health? Depending on who you ask, you’ll get different answers.

 Rather, NOVOS finds itself hyper-focused on the absolute center of the Venn diagram, where longevity, performance, and short-term health all intersect.
 This translates into maximizing longevity without a cost to your short-term health or performance — and minimal burden to your lifestyle.

 When it comes to NOVOS’ products, we may at times emphasize specific short-term health or performance goals (e.g., improving energy, skin health, physical performance, etc.), but we will always play within the constraints of maximizing longevity.
-In other words, we will leverage our powerful R&D resources and team of scientists to ensure we stay as close to the center of the intersecting circles as possible, with longevity as the primary endpoint that we will never stray from (i.e., we’ll always be within the orange circle).
+In other words, we will leverage our powerful R&D resources and team of scientists to ensure we stay as close to the center of the intersecting circles as possible, with longevity as the primary endpoint that we will never stray from (i.e., we’ll always be within the rainbow circle).

 Longevity Is a Lifelong Journey